jdauphant/developers-documentation/_scalingo_api/apps.md

 --- row ---

-## List child apps of an application
+## List Child Apps of an Application

 --- row ---